 - Step 3 - Contact potential supervisors

-You should contact potential supervisors within your school or institute of interest to discuss research proposals.
-If applying for a pre-defined project make contact with your identified supervisor before you apply to introduce yourself and ask any questions.
+You can contact potential supervisors within your school or institute of interest to discuss research proposals.
+If applying for a pre-defined project, you can choose to make contact with your identified supervisor before you apply to introduce yourself and ask any questions.
 Contact details for staff can be found here: https://www.abdn.ac.uk/people/

 - Step 4 - Write your research proposal